zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 3. Disable Archetype: Strategies disabling key enemy functions (granularly: passive only, Attack only; or significantly: Suppressed - blocks most actions but allows ability-initiated Move).
 4. Counter / Interference: Abilities interacting with opponent's hidden queue to stop a specific queued action.
 Might remove it or replace it (potentially with a detrimental action).
 5. Attack/Effect Redirection: Abilities changing an opponent's queued action target (to self, ally, random valid, or back to an enemy/source).
+6. Recruitment / Conversion / Mind Control: Effects that take control of an opponent's creature, either temporarily or permanently, disrupting their board and plans.
+(See Section IV.D for details).

 E. Recursion & Recovery
 1. Revive: Ability/Spell selects creature card from Discard -> returns to empty battlefield slot.
 Enters with specified HP (e.g., half max, full), subject to Deployment Time.